 As you move towards your home country, you enter the neutral zone, where you don’t belong, don’t have a distinct role, know who you are or where you’re going.
 It’s an uncomfortable place to be.
 Yet if you don’t engage with the neutral zone, you will never be ready for the new beginning that emerges in it’s own good time.
 The neutral zone is the time to be looking out for those signs of spring.
 Thinking about what might be.
 Imagining new adventures or a new calling.
 They could be far away, but they may also be close to or in your new home.

-What signs of new life can you currently see?
+Which signs of new life can you currently see?
 What has been secretly budding under the surface while you’ve been in the neutral zone?
-What are your hopes and dreams now you are back in your home country, creating a new home?
+Allow yourself hopes and dreams now you are back in your home country, creating a new home.
 What calls next?
 Imagine what might be waiting in the wings of your life.
 Allow yourself to hope and dream of the next adventure – and work out how you can move towards it!

 Re-entry is a great time to redefine yourself, work out what you want next and how you can get there.
 You can find it yourself or with a friend / partner.
 If you would like help in imagining your next adventure, get in touch for a free consultation to see how I can help you get there.
 Whichever way, don’t let the opportunity slip by – re-imagine your re-entry as a new adventure, not just an ending.